codepo8/github-page-pwa/README.md

 # Github page as a PWA template

-This is a bare-bones example on how to turn an index.html page on GitHub and hosted as a GitHub Page into an installable Progressive Web App with offline caching.
+This is a bare-bones example on how to turn an `index.html` document on GitHub and hosted as a GitHub Page into an installable Progressive Web App with offline caching.

 ## Changing the index.html